fsat/conductr-doc/src/main/play-doc/operation/Install.md

 export HAPROXY_RELOAD_SCRIPT_SOURCE="$CONFIG_DIR/reloadHAProxy.sh"
 ```

-The `CONDUCTR_HAPROXY_CONFIG_OVERRIDE` and `HAPROXY_RELOAD_SCRIPT_SOURCE` supplies the customised HAProxy configuration and reload script respectively.
+The `CONDUCTR_HAPROXY_CONFIG_OVERRIDE` and `HAPROXY_RELOAD_SCRIPT_SOURCE` supplies the customized HAProxy configuration and reload script respectively.

 The `HAPROXY_BIND_HOST` configures the HAProxy to be bound to `0.0.0.0` address within the Docker container.
 This will allow the same configuration to be used regardless of the Docker IP assigned to the container.
 This setup should not present any additional attack surface due to the fact that access to the ports within the container must be configured explicity as part of Docker run command.

-#### Configuration for customised HAProxy reload script location
+#### Configuration for customized HAProxy reload script location

-_Follow this step when using a customised HAProxy reload script location._
+_Follow this step when using a customized HAProxy reload script location._

 Append the `/tmp/custom-haproxy-conf/runtime-config.sh` file with the following entries.